-Sometimes inspiration comes from serendipity in a restaurant—like a suggestion from a server or a special on the menu.
-This shrimp salad recipe is a result of just such a situation.
 This shrimp salad is good served over greens or stuffed into tomatoes, but it shines its brightest on toasted buns with shredded lettuce.
-This recipe makes enough for two large sandwiches; if you don't use it all, it keeps well in the refrigerator for a day or two.
+This recipe makes enough for two large sandwiches; if you don't use it all, it keeps well in the refrigerator for a day or two!

 - 1 teaspoon kosher salt

-- 1 1/2 teaspoons Old Bay seasoning, divided (see note)
+- 1 1/2 teaspoons Old Bay seasoning (see note at end)

-- 2 teaspoons lemon juice, divided (or more to taste)
+- 2 teaspoons lemon juice (or to taste)

 - 1/3 cup mayonnaise